- Physical impacts and adaptation

 The New Zealand scheme covers emissions of the following six greenhouse gases: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulphur hexafluoride (SF6).
 These are the greenhouse gases covered by the Kyoto Protocol to which New Zealand is a signatory.

 The New Zealand Emissions Trading Scheme has been designed to support efforts to reduce greenhouse gas emissions while maintaining economic productivity.
-The NZ ETS:
+The NZ ETS uses self-assessment for monitoring, reporting and verifying emissions produced by participants.

 Under the NZ ETS, all sectors except agriculture have or will have obligations to surrender emission units to match their emissions by the end of 2013.
 Participants from the forestry sector receive New Zealand Units (NZUs) for increases in the carbon stock of their forest as a result of growth, but are required to surrender NZUs to the Government if carbon stocks fall, as may occur when a forest is harvested or burns down.